I processed a list with the following address:

 But the "Cty" hasn't been changed.
 It looks strange to us as well.
 A quick check with the USPS documentation, as well as their website shows that the actual city in 84103 is Salt Lake City, but there are two additional acceptable spellings: "Salt Lake Cty" and "SLC."
 Knowing that, we don't correct the city name if it is "acceptable."
 If the city had been entered as "Salt Lake" it would have have been corrected to "Salt Lake City."

-One further example of this occurs in ZIP code 84604.
+One further example of this occurs in ZIP Code 84604.
 The default city name is Provo.
 Sundance is also an acceptable city name.
 The two locations are 10 miles apart with no houses in between.
 Sundance is a resort town up in the mountains; Provo is down in the valley.
 No one living in Sundance would ever say that they live in Provo (even though the USPS says that they do) so for us to change the city to the default city of Provo would not make sense.
-It seems a little screwy but it does actually make sense (from a certain point of view).
+It seems a little screwy but it does actually make sense.